Supreme Court Ends SEE-LAW, Reduces Duration of LLB Program

 -

-The new four-year LLB program will make legal studies comparable to other undergraduate degrees, reducing the burden on students.
+The four-year LLB program makes legal education comparable to other undergraduate degrees.

-The decision is expected to standardize legal education across Pakistan and strengthen the profession.
+Overall, the reforms are expected to standardize legal education and strengthen the legal profession in Pakistan.